icsd13152/Sentiment_Analysis_Covid19/README.md

 In these apps you can choose the classifier you want by clicking in the dropdown menu that is located on the top of hmtl page.
 Below an image of use-case for the application.
 ![mockup](https://user-images.githubusercontent.com/39522734/147951850-80c6d39a-6afe-4a0e-bf66-689533381dde.PNG)
+There is also the DemoApp.py, which is the same aplication as the application.py but is running only on terminal and without Dash.
+This py file is reading the csv file too.